ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 ![ParkingPopup](../img/ParkingPopUp.png)
 >*Illustration 39.
 Historical data option.*

-With this option, the user will be redirected to the historical data consultation page for that specific sensor.
+With this button, the user will be redirected to the historical data consultation page for that specific sensor.
 In this page, this data will be read from the available historical data of the sensor and the user can choose the rage of time for it to be represented i.e. from one date to other.

 Note that the applied filters will be maintained when consulting the historical data.
+For more information, consult the section [How the historical data page gets the subscribed attributes](../technical/index.md#how-the-historical-data-page-gets-the-subscribed-attributes) in the technical documentation.

 ![HistoricalDataPage](../img/HistoricalDataPage.png)
 >*Illustration 40.
 Historical data window.*

+This page is divided into two sections: **table representation** and **graph representation**.

 [Top](#user-manual)

 ### Tables

-After selecting the option of visualizing historical data from a sensor, a table with the sensor’s attributes’ information will appear.
+After selecting the option of visualizing historical data from a sensor, a table with the sensor’s attributes’ information (as columns) will appear.

 ![HistoricalDataTable](../img/HistoricalDataTable.png)
 >*Illustration 41.
 Attribute table.*